mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1beta1_mutating_webhook_configuration/README.md

 ######  TypeInt

 TimeoutSeconds specifies the timeout for this webhook.
 After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
 The timeout value must be between 1 and 30 seconds.
-Default to 30 seconds. this webhook.
-After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
-The timeout value must be between 1 and 30 seconds.
-Default to 30 seconds. resources this rule applies to.

-For example: 'pods' means pods. 'pods/log' means the log subresource of pods. '*' means all resources, but not subresources. 'pods/*' means all subresources of pods. '*/scale' means all scale subresources. '*/*' means all resources and their subresources.

-If wildcard is present, the validation rule will ensure resources do not overlap with each other.

-Depending on the enclosing object, subresources might not be allowed.
-Required.
-#### scope

-######  TypeString

-scope specifies the scope of this rule.
-Valid values are "Cluster", "Namespaced", and "*" "Cluster" means that only cluster-scoped resources will match this rule.
-Namespace API objects are cluster-scoped.
-"Namespaced" means that only namespaced resources will match this rule. "*" means that there are no scope restrictions.
-Subresources match the scope of their parent resource.
-Default is "*".
-#### side_effects

-######  TypeString

-SideEffects states whether this webhookk has side effects.
-Acceptable values are: Unknown, None, Some, NoneOnDryRun Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission change and the side effects therefore need to be undone.
-Requests with the dryRun attribute will be auto-rejected if they match a webhook with sideEffects == Unknown or Some.
-Defaults to Unknown.
-#### timeout_seconds

-######  TypeInt

-TimeoutSeconds specifies the timeout for this webhook.
-After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
-The timeout value must be between 1 and 30 seconds.
 Default to 30 seconds.